claytantor/zoetic-xumm/README.md

 * xApp - the xumm app uses the `xumm.xapp.openSignRequest({ uuid: '...' })` method to open the transaction in the xumm app.

 ## xApp Use Case

+xApps are WebApps, embedded in XUMM for a great user experience.
+They add value (tooling, wizards) for end users, using Sign Requests and their Web UI to help users perform tasks on the XRPL and beyond.

 ![Xumm-Universal-SDKT](./out/docs/puml/browser-usecase/browser-usecase.png)